 of Maghrebine emigrants, who had found shelter in a lorry.

 L'âne (1956) was a tragic story of a rural barber, Moussa, who finds his prophetic mission and death in changing Morocco.
 Succession ouverte (1962, Heirs to the Past) continued the story of Ferdi Driss, who returns to Morocco for his father's funeral.
 Driss has spent sixteen years in France, but now re-establishes his relations with his mother and brothers.
 Gradually Driss realizes how old family values have given way to the ideas of the West.
 "Remember, Driss?
 Would any of us have dared to start dinner before he got back, whether it was after midnight or dawn?
 You remember, don't you?"
 Un ami viedra vous voir (1967) was set in the modern bourgeois Paris.
 La civilization, ma mère (1972, Mother Comes of Age) was about the self-realization of a housewife in Morocco shortly before and during World War II.
 The protagonist is a cloistered Arab mother, who becomes a symbol of Third World liberation.
+At the end she boards a boat for France with his son.
+This novel is written in a lighter tone that Chraïbi's previous ones.
 Arab feminists have acknowledged Chraïbi 's sympathetic portraits of women with respect.

 Between the years 1981 and 1986 Chraïbi published an epic Berber trilogy, in which the last two novels explored the Arad-Islamic conquest of Morocco and Andalusia.
 The first, Une enguête au pays (1981, Flutes of Death), introduced the humorous Inspector Ali and his superior, two policemen from the metropolis, who are on a detective mission in the Berber mountains.
 The poverty-stricken clan, the Ait Tafelman, rule their little barren territory; they are bearers of ancient wisdom but also dispossessed and backward.
 "The man was standing in the sun, hands clasped around a staff almost as tall as he.
 His chin rested in his hands.
 He was ageless – and, maybe mindless.
 Immobile.
 In front of him, a spit-shot away, there was a red mule, equally immobile, eyes wide open, tail hanging down like a piece of unbraided hemp, and two skeletal sheep trying to graze on hay as dry as plywood.
 Aside from this faint evocation of grass, there was nothing – naked stone which which squeezed in on the enclosure where the man and his beasts seemed petrified into eternity."
 The clash between village life and city bureaucracy is presented in a comical light.
 The policemen go on with their investigation with bureaucrsatic obedience without much belief i n public service.
 La Mère du Printemps (1982, Mother Spring) was a historical and mystical story of Azwan, the ancient tribal leader.
 The final novel, Naissance à l'aube (1986, Birth at Dawn) focuses on the modern descendant of Azwan, who is a day porter at the train station and a card shark.